What is ISKCON.NET?

 You can use the Basic HTML version of Gmail.

 Can I keep personal documents in my ISKCON.NET account Google Drive?

 Yes.
 But be aware that it is not possible to transfer ownership of Google Drive files out to an external Google Account.
 You can only transfer ownership of online files to another account in ISKCON.NET.
 However, you can share files with external Google Accounts and they can make new copies that are independent of ISKCON.NET.
 You can also download files to your computer and do with them as you wish, then delete the online files from ISKCON.NET.

 Can I have an @iskcon.net email account for my team/temple/department/ministry/project?

 Yes, if it is official.
 Only natural persons and official centres and departments can have accounts.
 Natural persons can register on our form.
 Team leaders and temple presidents can request accounts for teams/centres by contacting us from their individual ISKCON.NET accounts.
-Each temple can have only one main official account (e.g. firstname.lastname@example.org) but can also have many departmental accounts (e.g. email@example.com).
+Each centre can have only one main official account (e.g. firstname.lastname@example.org) but can also have many departmental accounts (e.g. email@example.com).
 Consider whether you actually need a mailbox – if you do not then consider using one of these alternatives instead:

 a) An alias to your existing ISKCON.NET email address e.g. You can ask us to create up to two aliases for your mailbox.